Eighth Street Bridge (Sioux Falls, South Dakota)

 The Eighth Street Bridge in Sioux Falls, South Dakota brings S. Eighth St. over the Big Sioux River.
 It is a triple-arch concrete deck arch bridge that was built in 1912 by N.M.
 Stark and Company.
-It has also been known as South Dakota Dept. of Transportation Bridge No. 50-203-206.
+It has also been known as the South Dakota Dept. of Transportation Bridge No. 50-203-206.
 It was listed on the National Register of Historic Places in 1993.